neil-edelman/boxes/readme.md

  - Return:
    Success\.
- - Exceptional Return: ERANGE
+ - Exceptional return: ERANGE
    `reserve` plus the size would take a bigger number then could fit in a `size\_t` \.
- - Exceptional Return: realloc
+ - Exceptional return: realloc